New Cochrane PLS guidance

 Cochrane Norway has collaborated with several groups and organisations to write plain language summaries:

 - Summaries for the Cochrane EPOC Review Group’s Norwegian Satellite (English)

 - "Briefly summarised" for the Norwegian Institute of Public Health (Norwegian)

 - "Briefly summarised" for the Norwegian Midwifery Association Journal (Norwegian)

 - "Briefly summarised" for the Norwegian Nursing Association Journal (Norwegian)

 - "Briefly summarised" for the Norwegian Physiotherapy Journal (Norwegian)

-Our work has also informed the development of the Cochrane Collaboration’s MECIR standards for the reporting of plain language summaries in new reviews of interventions.
+Our work has also informed the development of Cochrane’s new plain language summaries guidance.